 I finished my one day in Hiroshima with okonomiyaki at Okonomimura, which is located at 5-13 Shintenchi.
 This is an “okonomiyaki” theme park with 25 okonomiyaki stands spread out over three floors.
 I didn’t catch the name of the stand I chose, but it was the first one on the right when you exit the elevator on the third floor, and it served delightful treats!

 The chef asked me lots of questions, mostly in my broken Japanese and mostly about why I wanted to learn Japanese, while he prepared my okonomiyaki and cooked it exactly as long as I wanted.
 It was so exciting to eat something fresh off the grill like that.
 That is what I call fast food!

 24 Hour Tip

 You shouldn’t need me to tell you this, Internet Stranger, but don’t put the okonomiyaki in your mouth right away because it will burn your tongue.
-I know this because I burned my tongue.
+I know this because I put it in my mouth right away, and it burned my tongue.
 Mash up the okonomiyaki with your utensils to let some steam emerge and mix up the ingredients and then you can eat it.

 After the emotionally draining experiences I’d had earlier that day, it felt like a perfect way to end the day: a middle-aged Japanese man and a young American woman speaking in Japanese about what makes Japan so special.
 If Japan and the United States can go from enemies to allies in such a short amount of time, perhaps there is hope that Sadako’s dream of a world without nuclear weapons will come true some day too.